Top

 Points Scored for Ripple

 Recently, Ripple got a motion approved to receive redacted documents from the SEC.
-Previously, the SEC had redacted internal documents in order to remove portions that they claimed reflected the author’s opinion rather than actual facts about XRP’s status as a security.
+Previously, the SEC had redacted internal documents to remove portions that they claimed reflected the author’s opinion rather than facts about XRP’s status as a security.

 Proponents also point to the fact that Ripple’s currency XRP complies with the new language in ISO 20022, which sets forth standards for the language and structure used in payment data for international banking.
 It’s currently the only cryptocurrency that complies with the standard’s language, which some say is a point in favor of Ripple’s case.